Thain Wendell MacDowell: Later life

 He later achieved the rank of Lieutenant-Colonel of the Frontenac Regiment from Napanee, Ontario.
-After the war, Colonel MacDowell served as an executive of several mining and chemical companies, and from 1923-1928 he acted as private secretary to the Minister of National Defence.
+After the war, Colonel MacDowell served as an executive of several mining and chemical companies, and from 1923 to 1928, he acted as private secretary to the Minister of National Defence.
 He was placed on the retired list as a Lieutenant-Colonel.

 In July 1929, he married Norah Jean Hodgson, of Montreal.
 They first lived in Toronto, but moved to Montreal in 1931.
 He had two sons, Thain W., who died in 2015, and Angus J., who died in 2018.
 His wife (Norah Jean MacDowell) died on 1 November 1983.
 He also had three grand children: A. Stuart, Patricia E, And Kenneth R.

 He died in Nassau, the Bahamas, on 28 March 1960.
 Colonel MacDowell is buried at Oakland Cemetery (R.R.3, Brockville, Ontario, Canada.
 Anglican Section 3.
 Lot 112), in the Richardson family plot.
 The grave is marked by a headstone.